-If you think you might be pregnant, there are three medical issues that are very important for you to know about before you decide what to do next:
+Are you wondering, “Am I pregnant?”
+There are 3 medical issues you should know before you decide what to do next:

 About 20% of pregnancies are not viable.
 This means something didn’t go exactly right and the pregnancy will likely end on its own.
 A positive pregnancy test cannot confirm that you are actually pregnant.
 The only way to medically confirm a viable pregnancy is by performing an ultrasound scan.
 There are several reasons why a pregnancy may not be viable.
-Our medical staff will take the time to answer all of your questions.
+The medical staff at our free pregnancy clinic will take the time to answer all of your questions.

 Knowing exactly how far along you are will help you determine what options are available to you.
 Whether you are considering termination, parenting, or adoption, there are different procedures, costs, and other medical issues that vary based upon how many weeks pregnant you are.
 The only way to know exactly how far along you are is by having an ultrasound exam and taking measurements of the baby.